LucasTramonte/OpenFinanceAI/README.md

 ### Borda Count
 1. For each metric, models are ranked (1st, 2nd, 3rd).
 2. Points are assigned:
-   - 2 points for 1st place
+   - 3 points for 1st place
+   - 2 point for 2nd place
-   - 1 point for 2nd place
+   - 1 point for 3rd place
-   - 0 points for 3rd place
+   - 0 point for 4th place
 3. The total Borda score is the sum of points across all metrics.

 To provide a comprehensive evaluation of our models, we calculate three different Borda scores: